September is Ovarian Cancer Awareness month - help raise awareness of the risks, signs, and symptoms of disease by wearing TEAL!

 Ovarian cancer is the leading cause of death among gynecological cancers each year.
-This year, approximately 22,280 women will be diagnosed with ovarian cancer in the United States, and an estimated 15,500 will die from the disease.
-Epithelial ovarian cancer accounts for about 90% of ovarian cancers, making it the most common type.
-DO YOU KNOW WORLDWIDE STATISTICS?
+In 2015, approximately 21,290 women will be diagnosed with ovarian cancer in the United States, and an estimated 14,180 will die from the disease.
+About 5% of cancer deaths among women are attributed to ovarian cancer.

 Ovarian Cancer Research Funding Directory